Tomato Sauce Leather

 Spread Tomato Sauce Thinly

-Spread the sauce thinly on dehydrator trays covered with nonstick Paraflexx® sheets, parchment paper, or the fruit-roll sheets that came with your dehydrator.
+Spread the sauce thinly on dehydrator trays covered with nonstick sheets or trays with raised edges.
 Don't use wax paper because the wax melts.
-I pour about eight fluid ounces onto each Excalibur dehydrator tray and spread uniformly to the edges.
+I pour about eight fluid ounces onto each tray and spread uniformly to the edges.

 Dehydrate the Tomato Sauce

 Dehydrate tomato sauce leather at 135°F (57°C) for six to eight hours, or you may dry it at 125°F (52°C) for eight to ten hours with equally good results.
-Dehydrating times may vary depending on dehydrator model and humidity.
+Dehydrating times may vary depending on dehydrator model, humidity, and how thick you spread the sauce on each tray.

 Flip the Tomato Sauce Leather